thomerow/additive-synthesis-html5/README.md

 additive-synthesis-html5
 ========================

-Does additive synthesis via Fourier Series.
+Does graphical additive synthesis via Fourier Series.
 Created at the Intel 2014 Hackathon in 4 hrs in Chandler AZ.

 Written in JavaScript and using HTML5 Canvas, we are able to use Joseph Fourier's Fourier Series to add a number of sinusoidal waveforms together in order to approximate a Square Wave or Sawtooth Wave.